smartpay-co/ec-cube/README.md

 # Smartpay for EC-CUBE4

-This is a plug-in that allows you to make credit card payments with Smartpay on EC-CUBE4
+This is a plug-in that allows you to make credit card payments with Smartpay on EC-CUBE 4.0 & 4.1

+For EC-CUBE 4.2, please refer to https://github.com/smartpay-co/smartpay-ec-cube42

 # Installation and activation